atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

                               "HelloWorldData_Msg", NULL, NULL);

 When we have a participant and a topic, we then can create the reader.
-Since the order in which the Hello World Publisher and Hello World Subscriber are started shouldn't matter, we need to create a so called 'reliable' reader.
+Since the order in which the *Hello World!* Publisher and *Hello World!* Subscriber are started shouldn't matter, we need to create a so called 'reliable' reader.
 Without going into details, the reader will be created like this
 ::